Home > Graphics Settings

-One PC gamer may be playing a certain game a high-end PC that'll run the game and all its special graphics effects without a hiccup, whilst another player may be sporting a Potato PC of sorts that struggles to keep up and run the game smoothly.
-That's where game settings come in: unlike console games that have fixed graphics options for the most part, for PC games developers open up a whole host of different graphics options for players to be able to adjust and tweak in order to improve performance.
+One PC gamer may be playing a certain game a high-end PC that'll run the game and all its special graphics effects without a hiccup, whilst another player may be sporting a cheap potato PC of sorts (ie low spec) that struggles to keep up and run the game smoothly.
+That's where game settings come in: unlike console games that have fixed graphics options for the most part, for PC game developers open up a whole host of different graphics options for players to be able to adjust and tweak in order to optimize/improve performance.

 The catch?
 When you lower settings, the graphics quality and effects won't be as good, but this is the sacrifice you have to make if you want better performance in a certain game that is struggling on your PC.
 If your computer can't run a certain game at its highest settings, you'll want to strike a nice balance of graphics quality and performance until you're happy with the frame rate and performance you get.

 This balance varies from gamer to gamer, as some will want flawlessly smooth gameplay at all games, whereas others may not mind the occasional slow down here or there in the name of the highest quality graphics possible.
 It all comes down to you and what frame rate you think is best, the type of game you're playing (frame-rate slowdowns are less fun in fast-paced games where every millisecond counts; think Counter Strike or Overwatch).